"jcr:3039df5d-7ebe-47db-b72d-915e5475fd6d" (String)

 Why do managers so often underestimate the risk of their strategic decisions?
 Management professor Stevo Pavicevic tries to answer this question in his work:

 "Making decisions is at the heart of professional lives of managers.
 Despite managers' best efforts, their decisions are often hopelessly erroneous.
-Here at the Frankfurt School of Finance and Management, we investigate why managers make poor strategic decisions, and more importantly, how firms can build safeguards into the decision-making process to reduce the risk of flawed decisions."
+Here at Frankfurt School of Finance and Management, we investigate why managers make poor strategic decisions, and more importantly, how firms can build safeguards into the decision-making process to reduce the risk of flawed decisions."

 "My research is mainly in the area of choice and Bayesian modeling.
-Currently I am working on a series of projects, which focus on developing the methodology for estimating consumer preferences based on consumer choice (or purchase) data, when consumers are making choice decisions given a large choice set.
+Currently I am working on a series of projects, which focus on developing the methodology for estimating consumer preferences based on consumer choice (or purchase) data when consumers are making choice decisions given a large choice set.

 Mehr Weniger